n-califano/n-califano.github.io/_posts/2024-09-13-tryhackme-blue-room.md

 Now that we have gained a foothold into the system the next step is to elevate our permissions.
 We attempt to do so by upgrading our shell to a **meterpreter** shell.
 What is meterpreter?
 It's basically a shell on steroids provided by Metasploit, it provides much broader and advanced functions compared to a regular shell.
-If you are interested in learning more check out this article: https://medium.com/@differentiate.function/meterpreter-and-shell-differences-and-use-cases-7bd201bbcd94#:~:text=Shell%20is%20used%20for%20basic,information%2C%20and%20perform%20various%20attacks.
+If you are interested in learning more check out this article: [Meterpreter article](<[URL](https://medium.com/@differentiate.function/meterpreter-and-shell-differences-and-use-cases-7bd201bbcd94#:~:text=Shell%20is%20used%20for%20basic,information%2C%20and%20perform%20various%20attacks.)>)

 First we background the current shell session